libeks/go-scene-renderer/README.md

 The same scene with `-video=hidef` (approx 64x the effort, at 4x resolution and 4x anti-aliasing, 4x more frames) takes:
 * 1hr - base
 * 45m - by caching intermediate triangle results
+* 30s - by using windowed triangle culling (very impressive)

 # Frequently Asked Questions